cisagov/Malcolm/docs/index-management.md

 Note that OpenSearch index state management and snapshot management only deals with disk space consumed by OpenSearch indices: it does not have anything to do with PCAP file storage.
 The `MANAGE_PCAP_FILES` environment variable in the [`arkime.env` file](malcolm-config.md#MalcolmConfigEnvVars) can be used to allow Arkime to prune old PCAP files based on available disk space.

-# Arkime's index management
+# <a name="ArkimeIndexPolicies"></a> Using ILM/ISM with Arkime

-Arkime provides custom variables for setting index management policies with Arkime sessions and Arkime history indices.
-These Arkime configuration variables are set in the [`arkime.env` file](malcolm-config.md#MalcolmConfigEnvVars).
-These variables are consistent across both OpenSearch and Elaticsearch.
-Arkime will use these variables on start-up to set up proper indices.
+Arkime allows setting [index management policies](https://arkime.com/faq#ilm) with its sessions and history indices.
+The Malcolm environment variables for configuring this behavior are set in [`arkime.env`](malcolm-config.md#MalcolmConfigEnvVars).
+These variables can be used for both [OpenSearch and Elasticsearch instances](opensearch-instances.md#OpenSearchInstance) (OpenSearch [Index State Management (ISM)](https://opensearch.org/docs/latest/im-plugin/ism/index/) and [Elasticsearch Index Lifecycle Management (ILM)](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html), respectively).